 Visit the Grand Palace flanked by the sacred Wat Phra Kaew Temple.
 Close by is the Wat Pho Temple with its massive horizontal Buddha, while on the opposite bank you can enjoy the Wat Arun Temple with its 12th-century Khmer-style spire.

 A trip anywhere in Thailand, wouldn’t be complete without sampling the atmosphere and aromas of a local street market, and Bangkok has plenty.
 Sampeng Market, in the city’s Chinatown, is probably one of the best.
 Full of trinkets, jewellery, and fabrics; it’s a great place to pick up a few souvenirs while sampling the delights of real Thai street food.
 Other markets worth a look are the Chatuchak Weekend Market, the Saphan Phut night market, Pratunam Market, the Khlong Toey fresh food market, and the Wang Lang Market.
+If you are interested in doing yoga in thailand, checkout best yoga classes in Thailand.

 Image Source: Flickr